Video: Obturator externus muscle (3D)

-Functions and anatomy of the obturator externus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the obturator externus muscle shown with 3D model animation.

 At some stage or another, most of us often find ourselves sitting with our legs crossed.
 Whether it’s catching up with your girlfriends or just hanging out with the guys, it’s just a comfortable way to sit, right?
 To perform this action, we must be able to externally rotate our thighs.
 Today, we’ll learn about a muscle that assists in this movement in our tutorial on the functions of the obturator externus muscle.

 Let’s begin with an overview of the anatomy of the obturator externus muscle.
 As we can see from our anatomical model here, the obturator externus is a flat fan-shaped muscle that originates from the external surface of the pelvis; therefore, we can best see it from an anterior perspective.